Campfire: Rakovalkea

 The traditional Finnish rakovalkea (lit. 'slit bonfire'), or nying in Scandinavian languages, also called by English terms long log fire or gap fire, is constructed by placing one long and thick piece of fuelwood (log) atop another, parallel, and bolstering them in place with four sturdy posts driven into the ground.
 Traditionally, whole un-split tree trunks provide the fuelwood.
 Kindling and tinder are placed between the logs in sufficient quantity (while avoiding the very ends) to raise the upper log and allow ventilation.
 The tinder is always lit at the center so the bolstering posts near the ends do not burn prematurely.

 The rakovalkea has two significant features.
 First, it burns slowly but steadily when lit; it does not require arduous maintenance, but burns for a very long time.
 A well constructed rakovalkea of two thick logs of two meters in length can warm two lean-to shelters for a whole sleeping shift.
 The construction causes the logs themselves to protect the fire from the wind.
 Thus, exposure to smoke is unlikely for the sleepers; nevertheless someone should always watch in case of an emergency.
 Second, it can be easily scaled to larger sizes (for a feast) limited only by the length of available tree trunks.
 The arrangement is also useful as beacon fire, i.e. a temporary light signal for ships far in the sea.

 Swedish torch

 The Swedish torch (Schwedenfackel or Schwedenfeuer) is also known by other names, including Swedish (log) candle, and Swedish log stove.

-This fire is unique because it uses only one piece of fair-sized wood as its fuel.
-The log is either cut (usually only partially, but other variants do include totally splitting) and then set upright (ideally, the log needs to be cut evenly and on a level surface for stability).
-Tinder and kindling are added to the preformed chamber, from the initial cuts.
-Eventually, the fire is self-feeding.
-The flat, circular top provides a surface to place a kettle, or pan for cooking, boiling liquids, etc. The elevated position of the fire can serve as a better beacon than the typical ground-based campfire in some instances.
+This fire is unique because it uses only one piece of fairly-sized wood as its fuel.
+The log is partially cut (though some variants involve completely splitting it) and then set upright.
+Ideally, the log should be cut evenly and placed on a level surface for stability.
+Tinder and kindling are added to the preformed chamber created by the initial cuts.
+Eventually, the fire becomes self-feeding.
+The flat, circular top provides a surface for placing a kettle or pan for cooking, boiling liquids, and more.
+In some instances, the elevated position of the fire can serve as a better beacon than a typical ground-based campfire.